layeredy/news.layeredy.com/posts/url-change.md

 # Edit (October 25th, 2024)
 This change will be reverted on October 28th, 2024 due to some issues.
 We do not plan to switch back to using this structure.

+# Edit 2 (March 11, 2025)
+We have started using layeredy.com/(product) as part of the rebrand of our services